Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 <br/>
 <br/>

-If everything is done correctly, you will see your account number and token balance.
+If everything is done correctly, you will see your account address and token balance.

 <img src={require('./../images/metamask_13.png').default} width="auto" height="auto" border="1"/>

 <br/>
 <br/>

-## 3. Receiving Tokens
+## Receive tokens

 Two types of tokens are used in Super Protocol, and you will need both of them:

 1. MATIC token is used to pay for transactions on Polygon blockchain.
 2. TEE token is used to pay for offers and receive payments in Super Protocol.

 ### Step 7.
-Get test tokens
+Get testnet tokens

 To get tokens, use the buttons at the top of the page.
 Get both TEE and MATIC tokens.